Schrat: Local lore

 The schratl also is blamed for causing stabbing pains and "elflocks" (polish plaits), which are referred to locally as schratlzopf (standardized as schratelzopf).
 (Note: Grimm also lists English "elflocks" alongside alpzopf, drutenzopf, mahrenlocke and even conjectures it may be called *bilweichszopf, based on the sprite name Bilwis.
 Though Grimm lists the forms for the alp, trud, mahr and omits "schratlzopf", extending it here to "elf lock" is sufficiently grounded.
 Kelemina glosses it as Polish plait (ptico polnico).)

 A tale from Wagendorf recounts how a man outwitted a Schratl by demanding he fill his boot with money, actually only the cut-off tube of his boot, attached to his roof-ridge.
 The sprite brought money day and night that spilled into a big pile without achieving his boot-full, and finally died of exhaustion.

-The Polish skrzat (often equated with latawiec, 'the flying one') demands kasha (kasza, porridge) for payment, and insists it is not overly hot.
+The Polish skrzat (often equated with latawiec, 'the flying one') demands kasha (kasza, porridge) for payment and insists it is not overly hot.

 Animal forms

 The Schratel reputedly appears often in the guise of a cat or squirrel in Styria.
-Schratzl in the guise of a black cat was driven from Kirchberg an der Raab driven out into some ditch.
+Schratzl in the guise of a black cat was driven out from Kirchberg an der Raab into some ditch.
 Farmers in Donnersbachwald (in Styria) claimed the Schratl can appear as a chamois, buck-goat, or black dog.
 (Note: (Schlossar 1892), informant: Mr. K. Reiterer from Donnersbachwald.
 The local alias of Boxhidlbua (Boxhörndlbua) for the sprite is also recorded.)